sictweb/bti425-2020/notes/security-add-to-server.md

 }
 ```

-"Create" needs an object with this shape:
+"Create" needs an object with this shape (more properties may be needed if we change the requirements):
 ```
 {
   userName: string,